vandre-sales/meliva-ds/docs/docs/tokens/shadows.md

 description: Elevate your components with Web Awesome's shadow properties.
 ---

 Shadows indicate elevation and, often, interactivity.
 Web Awesome offers highly modular shadow properties to easily create custom shadow effects or transform elements based on specific shadow qualities.
-Together with [`--wa-color-shadow`](/docs/tokens/color/#shadow), these custom properties create realistic shadows for Web Awesome components.
+Together with [`--wa-color-shadow`](/docs/tokens/color/#shadow), these tokens create realistic shadows for Web Awesome components.

 Shadows are constructed using corresponding offset-x, offset-y, blur, and spread properties, detailed in the sections below.
 In Web Awesome, shadows use a size-based scale where larger shadows have greater offset and blur values to indicate greater distance from the surface below.